Frequently Asked Questions

 Is there a minimum GPA to be accepted to the program?

 Yes.
-The minimum GPA standard (3.25 overall for current students, or top 10% of the graduating class for incoming freshman) while demonstrating that you are a talented and committed learner of Mandarin.
+The minimum GPA standard is 3.25 overall for Stage 2, 3.00 for Stage 1 and pre-Stage 1, or top 10% of the graduating class for incoming freshman.

 How much does the IU Chinese Language Flagship Program cost?
 What funding opportunities are available?